YulinLi98/INDE_577_Repo/Supervised_Learning/Gradient_Descent/README.md

 - Conclusion

 ## Reference
-Most of the contents in 'Gradient_Descent.ipynb' file are based on Dr. Davila's Lecture Notes.
+Most of the contents in 'Gradient_Descent.ipynb' file are based on Dr. Davila's Lecture Notes and the text book 'Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow'.